yogeshagr/golang/gopl/gopl.md

 ```
 var name type = expression
 ```
-Either the "type" or the "=" expression part may be omitted, but not both.
+Either the "type" or the "= expression" part may be omitted, but not both.
 If the type is omitted, it is determined by the initializer expression.
 If the expression is omitted, the initial value is the zero value for the type, which is 0 for numbers, false for booleans, "" for strings, and nil for interfaces